theupriser/Reaper-Control-App/README.md

 - The "Next" song preview shows the upcoming song from the setlist
 - Total time calculations are based on the current setlist
 - Without a setlist, it works with all regions in the project

+## Interactive Timeline and Markers

+The application provides an interactive timeline that allows you to navigate through your project by clicking on the progress bar and markers.

+### Marker Clicking

+You can click directly on markers in the progress bar to jump to specific positions:

+- Clicking near a marker (within 10 pixels) will seek to the exact marker position
+- Clicking elsewhere on the progress bar will seek to the corresponding position based on the percentage
+- A time popover appears when hovering over the progress bar, showing the position you're about to seek to

+### Count-in Feature

+The application includes a count-in feature that can be used when clicking on markers:

+- **Toggle**: Enable/disable using the "Count-in when pressing marker" switch in the transport controls
+- **Functionality**: When enabled and you click on a marker, playback will start with a count-in
+- **How it works**: The cursor is positioned 2 bars before the marker and then playback starts
+- **Purpose**: This helps musicians prepare for the upcoming section with a rhythmic count-in

+This feature is specifically designed for marker clicks and is not used for region selection or navigation buttons.

+## Custom Markers

+The application supports special markers that can be added to region names in Reaper to provide additional functionality:

+### !length Marker

+The `!length` marker allows you to specify a custom length for a region, overriding the actual region length in Reaper.

+`Important!
+Only use once!`

+- **Format**: `!length:123.45` (where the number is the length in seconds)
+- **Usage**: Add this marker to a region name in Reaper
+- **Example**: `Intro !length:30` (sets a custom length of 30 seconds for the region)

+This is useful when you want the application to use a different duration than the actual region length, such as for timing calculations or automatic playback transitions.
+This marker is mostly combined with the `!1008` marker.
+Reaper-control will add the length of this marker to the total length of the set and makes sure the timeline continues running when reaper has stopped playing.
+Use this purely for time speculation and foresight.

+### !bpm Marker

+The `!bpm` marker allows you to specify the tempo (Beats Per Minute) for a region.

+`Important!
+Only use once!`

+- **Format**: `!bpm:120` (where the number is the BPM value)
+- **Usage**: Add this marker to a region name in Reaper
+- **Example**: `Verse !bpm:128.5` (sets the tempo to 128.5 BPM for the region)

+When navigating to a region with a !bpm marker, the application will automatically set Reaper's tempo to the specified value.
+Put this before a song, just after the beginning of the region `.001` seconds in the Reaper timeline is enough offset.
+This makes sure it's visible in the region.

+### Combined Usage

+These markers can be used together in the same region name:

+- **Example**: `Chorus !length:45 !bpm:140` (sets both a custom length of 45 seconds and a tempo of 140 BPM)

+The markers can appear anywhere in the region name and in any order.

+## Reaper Markers

+### !1008 Marker

+The `!1008` marker indicates that playback should stop at the end of the region rather than continuing to the next region.

+- **Format**: `!1008`
+- **Usage**: Add this marker to a region name in Reaper
+- **Example**: `Verse !1008` (forces playback to stop at the end of the region)

+This is useful for regions that should not automatically transition to the next region, such as the end of a song or a section that requires manual control.